dovecot/documentation/source/configuration_manual/mail_location/obox/fscache.rst

 The rescan is a fast operation and works correctly even if fscache is being modified simultaneously.

-Caching Efficiency
-^^^^^^^^^^^^^^^^^^^

-A series of tests were performed to compare performance with and without the fscache, as well as with the metacache optimizations.

-The results show that enabling the fscache results in a 14% reduction in storage operations.

-The metacache optimizations produce a further reduction of 11%, resulting in a total savings of 25%.

-With FTS enabled, the fts fscache reduces the storage operations by 35%.

-In all of these tests, Cassandra was used because this was against a Scality backend.
-In a non-Scality environment, my expectation would be that the fscache and metacache produce even larger gains due to the relative increase in the volume of storage accesses.

 Multiple fscache directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^